ldtteam/MinecoloniesWiki/source/tutorials/schematics.md

 *myown/builder4.blueprint*
 *myown/builder5.blueprint*

 - **Note:** In the [build tool](../../source/items/buildtool), the extension is hidden.
 HutName can be any of the listed huts below.
-The maximum level is 5.
+The maximum level is 5 (except for the Tavern, its max level is 3).

-Once ready, move the myown folder into the schematics folder and start your game.
+Once ready, move the `myown` folder into the schematics folder and start your game.
 You should be able to see it with the the build tool.

 - **Note:** Remember that you need the appropriate hut in your inventory to be able to see the schematics in the build tool.

 ## Custom Hut Filenames

-Here is a full list, up-to-date as of 9 February 2020, of the building names. **Please note** that *capitalization matters*.
+Here is a full list, up-to-date as of 20 January 2021, of the building names.
+Please note that *capitalization matters*.

 | Level 1        | Level 2        | Level 3        | Level 4        | Level 5        |
 | :------------- | :------------- | :------------- | :------------- | :------------- |